anca-ferro/tts/README.md

-# Bachelor's Thesis: Universal Text-to-Speech System with Online and Offline Capabilities
+Universal Text-to-Speech System with Online and Offline Capabilities

 By Anca Kovach